ubiquolabs/im-contactosms-sdk-java/README.md

 # Java SMS API SDK v5.0.0

 A modern, feature-rich Java SDK for interacting with the SMS API service.
-Built with Java 21 and modern patterns, this SDK provides easy-to-use methods for managing contacts, sending messages, and handling tags with enhanced functionality and improved error handling.
+Built with support for both Java 8 and Java 21, this SDK provides easy-to-use methods for managing contacts, sending messages, and handling tags with enhanced functionality and improved error handling.
+The SDK automatically detects the Java runtime version and uses modern features when available.

 ## Features